Empowering Families. Expanding Educational Choices.

 When is the application deadline?

-Applications open April 16 for the 2024-2025 school year and must be submitted by June 30.
+Applications open in April 2025 for the 2025-2026 school year and must be submitted by June 30.
 Applications are valid for one year; a family must apply annually to remain eligible for the program.

 How do I apply?